Metacor/Minecraft-Speedrun-Guide/readme.md

 	* Mine the 8 Gold Blocks from the Monument → Leave the Monument as fast as possible
 	* Once you're a reasonable Distance away from the Monument, set your Render Distance back to normal
 * Locate an Ocean Ravine → Create a Ravine Nether Portal → Enter the Nether
-	* The Bed and Food limitations from the Pirate strats still apply here
+	* The Bed and Food limitations from the Pirate Strats still apply here

 <br/>